-You will refer to this information when determining your site's navigation, when writing copy and when laying out individual pages.
+You will refer to this information when determining the site's navigation, when writing copy and when laying out individual pages.
 Throughout the design/redesign process you are going to have to make choices.
 Having audience information available will help you.

 Who are they?

-- the News Media
+- News media (journalists)